 Summer Reading Questions for the Public Library Survey may be found here.

-For more information on the Summer Reading Program, contact Kate Greene, Youth Services and Special Projects Coordinator.
+For more information on the Summer Reading Program, contact Kate Smith, Youth Services and Special Projects Coordinator.